Brexit and the Medical Device Industry

 Following the decision for the UK to leave the European Union – referred to as ‘Brexit’ by the media – Advena are prepared, by active leadership from our dual locations, to assist medical device manufacturers wherever they are to practically and efficiently work through any political eventuality that Brexit may inspire.

-- What regulations will UK medical device businesses have to follow after Brexit; the existing EU Medical Device Directives, the new EU medical device regulation and the MEDDEV associated guidance, or something new?
+- CE Marking, UK medical device manufacturers must continue to follow the existing EU IVD/Medical Device Directives, the new EU Medical Device Regulations and the MEDDEV associated guidance.

-We are able to assure all clients, existing and new, that Advena Ltd will continue to lead by being a prominent English speaking international medical device consultancy uniquely based in the UK with a subsidiary office in Malta for EU registrations.
+We can assure all clients, existing and new, that Advena Ltd will continue to lead by being a prominent English speaking international medical device consultancy uniquely based in the UK for UK registration and in Malta for EU registrations.

 In addition, Advena have numerous other global contacts to assure clients continued regulatory conformity around the world, including USA and Australia.

-We are ready to lead and work with the national and international medical device industry now and will continue in that role whatever the politicians throw at us.
+We are ready to lead the way and work with national and international medical device industry and regulatory authorities and are prepared to adapt to the changing political and regulatory landscape.